10/17/04

 Linked Cluster Theorem

-Large N electron gas.
+Large N electron gas

 Finite T

-Imaginary time Green functions
+Imaginary time

-Finite temperature
+Finite T:

 Electron Phonon